 If you don’t do this before September 30, Microsoft will enable minimum versioning for all SharePoint Online and OneDrive for Business libraries.
 To configure versioning for a site, access the library settings page for a document library (Figure 1) and set the value for major versions to anything between 100 and 50,000.

 Microsoft originally announced that this feature would be enabled for all sites, but they obviously received some pushback from customers who don’t want to keep so many versions.
 This might have been an acceptable position in the on-premises world when you’d be worried about the storage consumed to keep so many versions, but it really doesn’t make much sense in the cloud.
 The storage used to keep versions is not charged against your tenant quota and Microsoft takes care of providing the physical storage that’s needed.

 AutoSave and Restore Need Versions

-Another reason why minimum versioning is a good thing to have is that new features like AutoSave of Office documents and OneDrive’s ability to restore files to a point in time within the last 30 days depend on versions being available.
+Another reason why minimum versioning is a good thing to have is that features like AutoSave of Office documents (needed for co-authoring) and the ability of OneDrive and SharePoint Online to restore files to a point in time within the last 30 days depend on versions being available.
 If you don’t have the versions, you can’t recover files.